Our Faith in Action

 The church’s activities to promote social justice include:

-- Awareness activities, including worship services on social justice issues and notices in the weekly e-news about events and initiatives.
+- Awareness activities, including worship services on social justice issues and notices in the weekly e-news about events and initiatives

-- Educational workshops and organizing petition drives.
+- Educational workshops, book discussions, and petition drives

 - Becoming a “Level 2” sanctuary church, providing material support such as food and clothing to “Level 1” houses of worship sheltering undocumented immigrants.
 Read this news article.